tonnyeremin/Urban-Data-Science/README.md

 For our study we use such types of data as population and geo data of the selected POI.
 All data was acquired from open data sources: for population we use data from Czech Statistical Office, for educational facilities -  registry of The Ministry of Education, Youth and Sports of Czech Republic.
 Other datasets was acquired form  Prague`s open data portal and other web resources.

-The step of cleaning data includes a few steps: (1) Joining  by the name of the districts the population dataset and geo-data of the municipal districts borders.
+The step of cleaning data included a few steps: (1) Joining  by the name of the districts the population dataset and geo-data of the municipal districts borders.
 (2) Thought ArcGis API retrieving  geographical coordinates of POIs.
-As a result we have to datasets:
+As a result we have to datasets:  Prague population by districts with 57 rows and POIs dataset with 1623 rows.

 ***Prague population by districts***